Making it easier to navigate the legal system

 Why we were the right fit

 The GovPress team at dxw hosted and supported the previous Judiciary website and intranet, had a good relationship with the team and knew the strengths and limitations of the existing site.
-The website needed a refresh, in particular a more intuitive information architecture, so we rebuilt it using the WordPress block editor.
+The website needed a refresh and in particular, a more intuitive information architecture.

 What we did